0p3r4t0r/CV_Templates/easyCV/README.md

     \address{Street Address}
     \website{Web Url}

 It is possible to nest additional commands within the arguments of the commands above.
-For example, if your address is taking up too much space, you could use.
+For example, if your address is taking up too much space, you could use the following.

     \address{\small{Street Address}}